 Timir Paul, MD is an Associate Professor of Medicine at East Tennessee State University, TN.
 He received MD degree from Dhaka Medical College, Bangladesh.
 He was awarded Ph.D. and MPH in Cardiovascular Epidemiology and Biostatistics by Tulane University, New Orleans.
 He pursued cardiovascular disease fellowship and interventional cardiology fellowship at Ochsner clinic, New Orleans and University of North Carolina-Chapel Hill.

 He currently serves as Director of Interventional Cardiology, Associate Program Director of Cardiology Fellowship and Junior Clerkship Director at Quillen College of Medicine.
 He is a full time interventional cardiologist and perform coronary interventions via radial artery and complex coronary interventions with hemodynamic supports.
-He also performs endovascular interventions for peripheral arterial diseases.
-He is currently involved in Transcatheter Aortic Valve Replacement (TAVR) procedures.
+He also performs endovascular interventions for peripheral arterial diseases and transcatheter Aortic Valve Replacement (TAVR) procedures.

-He is a recipient of the best cardiology attending of the year award, the best ETSU attending award, and excellence in teaching award for the last 2 consecutive years since the inception of this award given by cardiology fellows.
+He is a recipient of the Cardiology attending of the year award, the best ETSU attending award, and excellence in teaching award for the last 3 consecutive years since the inception of this award given by cardiology fellows.
 He is also inducted by the Alpha Omega Alpha Medical Honor Society in 2018.
 He received a National Young Leadership recognition 2018 from Cardiovascular Research Technologies Foundation.

-He is an invited speaker for several national scientific meetings including Cardiovascular Revascularization Therapy, Complex Cardiovascular Catheter Therapeutics, Cardiovascular Innovations and New Cardiovascular Horizons.
+He is an invited speaker for several national scientific meetings including Cardiovascular Revascularization Therapy, Complex Cardiovascular Catheter Therapeutics, Cardiovascular Innovations, Emory Practical Interventional Conference and New Cardiovascular Horizons.
 He currently serves on the editorial board for Cardiovascular Revascularization Medicine and PLOS ONE.
 He served as guest editor for PLOS ONE journal.
 He served on the editorial board for Cardiology Review Online from 2013-2016.
-He serves as reviewer for many prestigious cardiology journals including Catheterization Cardiovascular Interventions, Atherosclerosis, British Medical Journal, Journal of Interventional Cardiology, Journal of Invasive Cardiology, American Journal of Cardiology, American Heart Journal, Circulation: Interventions and several others.
-He serves as a reviewer for AHA grant and abstracts for AHA and other scientific meetings
+He serves as reviewer for many prestigious cardiology journals including Catheterization Cardiovascular Interventions, Atherosclerosis, British Medical Journal, Journal of Interventional Cardiology, Journal of Invasive Cardiology, American Journal of Cardiology, American Heart Journal, Circulation: Cardiovascular Interventions and several others.
+He serves as a reviewer for AHA grant and abstracts for AHA and other scientific meetings.